abhinavsingh/proxy.py/README.md

     - `--enable-reverse-proxy --plugins proxy.plugin.ReverseProxyPlugin`
   - Plugin API is currently in *development phase*.
 Expect breaking changes.
 See [Deploying proxy.py in production](#deploying-proxypy-in-production) on how to ensure reliability across code changes.

-- Can listen on multiple ports
+- Can listen on multiple addresses and ports
+  - Use `--hostnames` flag to provide additional addresses
   - Use `--ports` flag to provide additional ports
   - Optionally, use `--port` flag to override default port `8899`
   - Capable of serving multiple protocols over the same port